 The Road is another of McCarthy’s most successful novels that was adapted into a well-loved and award-winning film.
 The novel takes place in a post-apocalyptic world and follows a father and his son as they attempt to survive in the starvation-ravaged wilderness.
 The industrial world has collapsed, and the human race appears to be on the brink of extinction.
 Dangers are posed by disease, starvation, and the cannibal “roadagents” throughout.

-The book was published in 2006 and made into a film in 2008, directed by Joe Hillcoat and based on a screenplay by Joe Penhall.
+The Road was published in 2006 and made into a film in 2008, directed by Joe Hillcoat and based on a screenplay by Joe Penhall.
 The film starred Viggo Mortensen as “The Man” and Kodi Smit-McPhee as “The Boy.”
 It garnered praise from critics around the world and received a BAFTA for Best Cinematography.

 The Sunset Limited